digitalocean/marketplace-kubernetes/stacks/otomi/README.md

 ## Getting Started

 ### Prerequisites
-Get familiar with supported kubernetes versions at https://otomi.io/product/roadmap
+Get familiar with supported Kubernetes versions at https://otomi.io/product/roadmap

 ### How to Connect to Your Cluster